-Format 2 is used to specify a solid color fill.
+Formats 2 and 3 are used to specify a solid color fill.
+Format 3 allows for variation of alpha in a variable font; format 2 provides a more compact representation when variation is not required.
+Format 3 shall not be used in non-variable fonts or if the COLR table does not have an ItemVariationStore subtable.

 For general information about specifying color values, see 5.7.11.1.1.
 For information about applying a fill to a shape, see 5.7.11.1.3.

 PaintSolid table (format 2):